antadde/N-SDM/README.md

 •	... with available modules: gcc; r; proj; perl; curl; geos; gdal

-•	the following R packages are installed: c('data.table', 'stringi', 'stringr', 'plyr', 'readxl','writexl', 'parallel', 'sp', 'raster', 'rgdal', 'zoo','fst','tools', 'glmnet', 'gam', 'mgcv', 'randomForest', 'RRF', 'lightgbm', 'ranger', 'maxnet','caret', 'ROCR','ecospat', 'chron','ggpubr')

-•	you have installed the nsdm R package to access the bank of custom functions `remotes::install_github("AnAdde/N-SDM/scripts/nsdm-project/functions")`

 •	you have cloned the AnAdde/N-SDM repository in your working directory (e.g. `git clone https://github.com/AnAdde/N-SDM.git .`).

+•	you have installed the nsdm R package to access the up-to-date bank of custom functions `remotes::install_github("AnAdde/N-SDM/scripts/nsdm-project/functions")`